jenkinsci/JenkinsPipelineUnit/README.md

 This will check as well `mvn verify` has been called during the job execution.

-### Compare the callstacks with the past
+### Compare the callstacks with a previous implementation

-You have dedicated method you can call if you override BaseRegressionTest:
+You have a dedicated method you can call if you override BaseRegressionTest:

 ```groovy
     @Test
     void testNonReg() throws Exception {